ISHIGAKI ISLAND OVERVIEW

 In summer time, it is very hot (more than 30 degrees) and very humid.
 Down town, the heath can be stifling, but on the seaside there is always a breeze.
 Please be very careful with the sun ultraviolet rays.
 They are very strong from early spring to the end of autumn.

 Typhoons season starts in July and ends in November.
 In case of a typhoon, all the flights are cancelled.
 After a typhoon the sea temperature decreases, which is also important for the coral reef life.

 It is in summer and autumn that the sea water is the warmest, reaching 30 degrees or more.
-For pleasant temperatures, end of May - beginning of November is the best.
 In summer, please remain vigilant about the habu jellyfish ('habu kurage' in Japanese).
 As much as possible use water shoes and rash guards to avoid being stung.
 In autumn typhoons season makes the sea dangerous.
 Please always remain vigilant before and after a typhoon too.

 A BIT OF HISTORY